-We run an biannual trip to CERN.
-Students will have the opportunity to meet real scientists and visit the worldrenowned site.
-Most excitingly, we should be able to travel underground to see the LHC and one of the giant detectors that uncovered the Higgs Boson, along with a host of other exciting events, including visiting the antimatter factory, made famous by the Da Vinci Code.
+We also complete an annual trip to the Large Hadron Collider at CERN in Geneva, Switzerland, for our A level pupils as part of our study of particle physics and particle accelerators.
+Students will have the opportunity to meet real scientists and visit the world-renowned site.
+Most excitingly, we should be able to travel underground to see the LHC and one of the giant detectors that uncovered the Higgs Boson, along with a host of other exciting events, including visiting the anti-matter factory, made famous by the DaVinci Code.